solana-program/token-wrap/README.md

 * **Confidential Transfers by Default:** All wrapped tokens created under the Token-2022 standard automatically include the `ConfidentialTransferMint` extension, enabling the option for privacy-preserving transactions.
 This feature is immutable and requires no additional configuration.
 * **Transfer Hook Compatibility:** Integrates with tokens that implement the SPL Transfer Hook interface, enabling custom logic on token transfers.
 * **Multisignature Support:** Compatible with multisig signers for both wrapping and unwrapping operations.
+* **Metadata Synchronization:** Syncs metadata from unwrapped tokens (both Metaplex and Token-2022 standards) to their wrapped counterparts.

 ## How It Works

-It supports four primary operations:
+It supports the following primary operations:

 1. **`CreateMint`:** This operation initializes a new wrapped token mint and its associated backpointer account.
 Note, the caller must pre-fund this account with lamports.
 This is to avoid requiring writer+signer privileges on this